aregtech/areg-sdk/docs/ServiceInterface.md

 #### Responses

-Responses are the *Service Providers's* (server's) replies to requests.
+The responses are the *Service Providers's* (server's) replies to requests.
 Each response is linked to at least one request.
 When the server calls a response, it triggers a remote callback on the client side.
 Clients can also manually subscribe and unsubscribe from responses without making a request.
 It allows clients to receive the result of an action without concerning themselves with which component triggered the action.

 **Example:** Declaration of responses:
 ```xml